hashicorp/go-multierror/README.md

 list and access the errors.
 If the caller doesn't know, the error formats to a nice human-readable format.

+`go-multierror` implements the
+[errwrap](https://github.com/hashicorp/errwrap) interface so that it can be used with that library, as well.

 ## Installation and Docs

 Install using `go get github.com/hashicorp/go-multierror`.